Keats/vincentprouillet/content/blog/2019-12-07_tera_v1_is_here.md

 soon as I ported all of my code to use it, [failure](https://github.com/rust-lang-nursery/failure/) became the go-to crate.
 Since then, some of `failure` features made their way into the standard `Error` trait including the one I am using: the [`source`](https://doc.rust-lang.org/std/error/trait.Error.html#method.source) method.

-I have pretty much given up on any error handling crate and just use `std::Error` for everything, including that new version of Tera.
+I have pretty much given up on any error handling crate for the time being and just use `std::Error` for everything, including in this new version of Tera.

 ## Traits for filter, tests and functions
 Previously, the type for each was a simple function.
 It has now been changed to a trait, allowing for each of them to have a context for example.